Analysis of 30k retros: 4 tips for agile teams

 💡 What is the ROTI score?

-When checking out a retrospective, the ROTI (“Return on Time Invested”) is used to determine how well the time was invested in the retrospective.
-Each participant gives an answer on a scale from 0 (poorly invested) to 10 (super invested).
+The ROTI (“Return on Time Invested”) is used at the checkout of a retrospective to ask how well the time was invested for the retrospective.
+Each participant gives an answer on a scale of 0 (poorly invested) to 10 (super invested).

 The ROTI score is the average of these answers.